What Is An Emergency?

 - Carry the local emergency contact information with you at all times.

-If you do not have access to local or UCEAP Study Center emergency contact information: Contact the University of California 24/7 emergency assistance provider, United Healthcare Global, international collect, 1 (410) 453-6330 or email email@example.com.
-To place an international collect call you will need to know the local access number for a collect call operator.
+If you do not have access to local or UCEAP Study Center emergency contact information: Contact the University of California 24/7 emergency assistance provider, United Healthcare Global, international collect, 1 (410) 453-6330 or email firstname.lastname@example.org.
+To place an international collect call, use a local access number for a collect call operator.

 - Your UCEAP insurance policy number is ADDN 04834823.
 Your insurance card is here.